GoCarrot/teak-air/docs/adm.rst

 In order to get your ``api_key.txt`` follow the instructions located here: https://developer.amazon.com/docs/adm/obtain-credentials.html

+Once you have completed these steps, go to your apps on the Amazon Developer site, and look at the Security Profiles https://developer.amazon.com/iba-sp/overview.html

+Click on the security profile for your app.

+Copy the value in the Amazon security profile for **Client ID** into the Teak Mobile Settings for your app for **ADM Client ID**.

+Copy the value in the Amazon security profile for **Client Secret** into the Teak Mobile Settings for your app for **ADM Client Secret**.

+This gives Teak the information it needs to send ADM messages to your app.

 Add api_key.txt to your Assets
 ------------------------------
 You can add ``api_key.txt`` to your APK in one of two ways: